|Homeschool registration||DL enrollment|

 We recognize parents as integral to the education of their children.

-If your child is enrolled as an online learner it is your role to ensure that they are actively engaged in their studies, that they have access to an internet connected computer, and that they are communicating regularly with their teacher.
+If your child is enrolled in online courses it is your role to ensure that they are actively engaged in their studies, that they have access to an internet connected computer, and that they are communicating regularly with their teacher.
 You may also review all communication, via email, between your child and their teacher.

 Our teachers are responsible for assessing your child.

-In the online program your child will receive a course by course assessment based upon the assignments and work submitted to their online teacher.
+In online courses your child will receive a course by course assessment based upon the assignments and work submitted to their online teacher.
 The teacher will administer tests, often with your supervision.
 You will receive abundant communication via email regarding your child's progress in each course.

 View our full assessment policy